 Tax reform ‘inevitable’ in Dominican Republic

-Santo Domingo.- Minister of the Environment and Natural Resources, Miguel Ceara Hatton, assured that a fiscal reform will be “inevitable” because the country spends more than it receives income.
+Santo Domingo.- Minister of the Environment and Natural Resources, Miguel Ceara Hatton, assured that fiscal reform would be “inevitable” because the country spends more than it receives.

 For months, from time to time, this possibility has been raised, which is rejected by broad social sectors on the grounds that the population cannot bear more tax burdens.